Alleged terror mastermind with $10M U.S. bounty on head is freed

-ISLAMABAD, Pakistan — Pakistani authorities on Friday released the alleged mastermind of the 2008 Mumbai terror attacks who has a $10 million U.S. bounty on his head.
+ISLAMABAD, Pakistan — Pakistani authorities released the alleged mastermind of the 2008 Mumbai terror attacks from house arrest, but he still has a $10 million U.S. bounty on his head.

-Hafiz Saeed, whose house arrest in January was seen as a signal of a broader shift in Pakistan’s treatment of extremists, was freed before dawn the city of Lahore, according to Hafiz Abdul Rauf, a spokesman for the Islamist cleric's charity.
+Hafiz Saeed, whose arrest in January was seen as a signal of a broader shift in Pakistan’s treatment of extremists, was freed before dawn Friday local time in the city of Lahore, according to Hafiz Abdul Rauf, a spokesman for the Islamist cleric's charity.

 "I’m happy that no allegation against me was proved, which could have done damage to me, or my country’s interests," Saeed later told supporters.
 "Thank God, we were vindicated."